BilgeGates/Clock/README.md

 ## 🌟 Overview

-World Clock & Timer is a React-based web application for **tracking time across different cities worldwide**, setting **countdown timers**, and using a **stopwatch**.
-Built for users who need **fast, reliable, and feature-rich** time management tools.
+Web application for tracking time across different cities, countdown timers, and stopwatch functionality.
+Built with React and runs entirely in the browser.

 ---

 ## ✨ Features

-- Real-time analog and digital clock with smooth animations
+- Analog and digital clock display
-- World clocks for 25+ major cities with timezone support
+- World clocks for 25+ cities
-- Add/remove cities dynamically with search functionality
+- Search and add cities dynamically
-- Countdown timer with hours, minutes, and seconds
+- Countdown timer with hours, minutes, seconds
-- Stopwatch with millisecond precision and lap recording
+- Stopwatch with millisecond precision
+- Lap recording for stopwatch
-- Alarms with toggle on/off functionality
+- Alarm system with toggle
 - Time statistics (Day of Year, Week Number, Unix Timestamp)
-- Browser notification support for timer completion
+- Browser notifications for timer completion
-- Fully responsive design for all devices
+- Responsive design
-- Zero-backend architecture (all data stays local)
+- All data stored locally

 ---